Who wins the Trae Young vs. Scottie Barnes matchup in tonight's game?

 Trae Young & the Hawks

-- The 44.5 rebounds per game Atlanta accumulates rank 11th in the NBA.
-Their opponents grab 44.5.
+- Atlanta is 12th in the league at 44.4 rebounds per game.
+That's similar to the 44.7 its opponents average.

-- The Hawks make 13.9 three-pointers per game (eighth-most in the league) compared to their opponents' 13.4.
-They shoot 37% from deep, and their opponents shoot 37.7%.
+- The Hawks hit 14.1 three-pointers per game (seventh-most in the league), while their opponents have made 13.6 on average.

 Watch the NBA on Max with the B/R Sports Add-On